Who are your favorite leadership role models? And who will think of you as THEIR role model? And why?

 “If I’d had some set idea of a finish line, don’t you think I would have crossed it years ago?”
 Bill Gates

 Blogger David Oddis has the privilege of knowing a few accelerators.
 Names that come to mind are Brandon Jackson, Sean Poris and Mark Portofe.
 These gentlemen do what great leaders do.
 They will without a second thought put themselves in front of the bus if needed.
-They will jump in and work side by side with staff to meet goals, encouraging and lifting spirits.
+And, the jump in and work side by side with staff to meet goals, encouraging and lifting spirits.
 They are not status takers or neck breakers, they are leaders and these are the type of people I want on my projects.
 They get it!
 Follow David.

 Chery Gegelman of Simply Understanding suggests President Ronald Reagan who said, “The greatest leader is not necessarily the one who does the greatest things.
 He is the one that gets the people to do the greatest things.”
 Follow Chery.